scribe-public/sample-policies/docs/v2/initiatives/rules/sbom/artifact-signed.md

 Verify the SBOM is signed.

 :::note
-This rule requires Signed [SBOM](https://scribe-security.netlify.app/docs/valint/sbom).
+This rule requires Signed SBOM.
+See [here](https://scribe-security.netlify.app/docs/valint/sbom) for more details.
 :::
 :::tip
 > Evidence **IS** required for this rule and will fail if missing.